jakelarue/beautiful-jekyll/howmuchbetter.md

 That's one question I hear **every. single. time.**

 Well, as you may already know...
-Every business is different.
+Every business is different...

+...
+So no, you won't see the same results.
+And in fact, I won't try to sell you the moon like other copywriters...

+But I can show you a few of my clients that haven't took to the moon, but got some pretty good damn results after I stepped into the picture.